jmrphy/jmrphy.github.io/source/_posts/2011-10-15-anna-karenina.markdown

 I would secretly be happy.

 I thought for a second that
-I might try to “express my
+I might try to “express my feelings”
-Feelings” to you in this poem,
+To you in this poem,
 But then it occurred to me that
-I could just keep “beating
+I could just keep “beating around the bush”
-Around the bush” and write
-Hundreds of poems
+And write hundreds of poems
-Just kind of
-“getting to the point”
+Just kind of “getting to the point”
-and just never quite
-“get to the point,”
+And just never quite “get to the point,”
-and that this would
+And that this would probably
-probably make greater
-works of art
+Make greater works of art
-than somehow just
-“getting to the point,”
+Than somehow just “getting to the point,”
-which I can’t really do
-outside of poetry so
+Which I can’t really do outside of poetry so
-why would I be able
-to do it inside of poetry
+Why would I be able to do it inside of poetry
-inside of your art studio,
+Inside of your art studio,
-which has low lighting,
+Which has low lighting,
-by the way?
+By the way?

 The low lighting, by the way,
 Is not a metaphor,